Template Management¶

 - Snapshots the branch's merged filestore

-- Replaces the template filestore with the snapshot
+upperdeltas) - Replaces the template filestore with the snapshot

-- Restarts all active containers
+- Restarts the affected containers

 Reloading a Template¶